damanujan/php-NetatmoCameraAPI/README.md

 **This isn't an official API | USE AT YOUR OWN RISK!**

+*This API is reverse-engineered, provided for research and development for interoperability.*

 Feel free to submit an issue or pull request to add more.

 <img align="right" src="/readmeAssets/requirements.jpg" width="48">